Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Approach

 \end{theorem}

-\textbf{Visualization of the Limitations of Limited Soft Label Supervision.} To illustrate the limitations of limited soft-label coverage, we compare the model's behavior on both the training and test sets, as shown on the right part of Fig.~\ref{fig:loss_landscape}.
+\textbf{Visualization of the Limitations of Limited Soft Label Supervision.} To illustrate the limitations of limited soft-label coverage, we compare the model's behavior on both the training and test sets, as shown in Fig.~\ref{fig:loss_landscape}.
 Under finite soft-label supervision, the test-time loss landscape deviates notably from that of the training set, indicating overfitting and reduced generalization.